jon-harper/OmniBox/docs/bom.md

 Cases with heat set inserts (HSI) use shorter fasteners in many locations.
 If using HSIs, an [:material-cart: M3 soldering iron tip for heat set inserts][bom_hsi_tips] is recommended.

-OmniBox is compatible with both M3 socket head and button head cap screws.
+OmniBox is compatible with both M3 socket head cap screws (SHCS) and button head cap screws (BHCS).
 All links are to SHCS, where applicable.
-[Power supplies](#psu-trays) are the exception, and use M4 screws.
+[Power supplies](#psu-trays) are the exception; they use M4 screws.

 The list below is the *minimum* required for an OmniBox build.
 The [Supported Parts](support/index.md) section contains additional fasteners needed for each part.